-If the demographic information is important for you to reach and connect with your customers, then create custom fields in your CRM to identify and track those particular items.
+If the demographic information is important for you to reach and connect with your customers, then create custom fields in your Zoho CRM account to identify and track those particular items.
 Go through your past customers, current customers, and even prospects and fill in everything you already know.

-Here I created custom fields to identify the Gender and Age Range of my Leads and Contacts
+Here I created custom fields to identify the Gender and Age Range of my Leads and Contacts.

 3. What don’t you know?
 Let’s find out!

 Now it’s time to turn to Google Analytics.

 Remember to set the date range to the past 6 months – that should provide enough data for you to work with.
 This report provides age and gender in graphs.
 Keep in mind that some people choose to not disclose information, so this will not be perfect or 100% accurate.
 However, it does provide you a good idea about the general trends of your website visitors.

 Go to Audience > Demographics > Geo > Location

 This report defaults to a country by country breakdown, but you can go to the state view, metro view or event city view.

 Do you know what your ideal customer is struggling with most?
 Have you ever asked?